quartzsite/bardslog/content/1588-01-23-mutiny-and-shipwreck.md

 ---
 title: "Mutiny and Shipwreck"
-date: 1588-01-23
+date: "1588-01-23"
+slug: "mutiny-and-shipwreck"
 place: "Western Sea"
 mood: "Shipwrecked"
 lesson: "Even masters cannot tame the storm"
+arc: "Sea Road West"
+chronology:
+  index: 32
+  prev: "1588-01-17-hardship-on-the-waves"
+  next: "1588-02-01-washed-ashore-on-the-distant-isles"
+tags: ["sea", "mutiny", "storm", "shipwreck", "survival"]
+factions: ["Westward Trader Crew", "Mutineers"]
+voices: ["Ledger", "Rope", "Wave"]
+foreshadow:
+  - "A ledger can outweigh a captain."
+  - "Every compass has a point you should not follow."
+  - "Planks float; promises sink."
 ---

+# Mutiny and Shipwreck
+**1588-01-23**
+*Western Sea*

-The tension that had simmered below decks finally boiled over.
+The tension that had simmered below decks finally boiled.
 Food and water were nearly gone, and the captain’s ledger seemed the only thing fatter than our bellies.
-At dusk a knot of men confronted him, voices raised, hands on hilts.
-I knew the fear in their eyes; I had cut through it in training—but there is no drill for hunger.
+At dusk a knot of men confronted him—voices raised, hands on hilts.
+I knew the fear in their eyes; I had cut through it in training, but there is no drill for hunger.

-They seized the captain, bound his hands, and made him walk the plank as the sun bled into the sea.
-He saluted me before he fell, reminding me of our promise to found a guild, and vanished beneath the waves.
+They seized the captain, bound his hands, and walked him out along a plank lashed over the rail.
+He met my gaze and gave a small salute—the salute of our promised guild—then stepped into the red wake of sunset and was gone.

-With the most seasoned sailor gone, the mutineers argued over charts and currents.
-They scoffed at my caution and steered us toward a wall of dark cloud, believing a faster route lay through the heart of the storm.
+With the most seasoned sailor lost to the deep, the mutineers argued over charts and currents.
+They scoffed at caution and steered for a wall of cloud, certain the fastest road lay through the heart of the storm.

 When the squall struck, it was like facing a giant with a stick.
-Masts splintered; sails tore; the deck bucked to fling us into the deep.
-Men who had called me Master clung to the rigging and prayed.
-In the end the ship broke apart on unseen rocks.
+Masts splintered; sails tore; the deck heaved to fling us into the dark.
+Ropes screamed.
+Spars scythed.
+Men who had called me Master clung to rigging and prayed.
+Somewhere in the blackness the keel kissed unseen rock, and the *Westward Trader* broke her back.

-I caught a floating plank and held fast as the sea claimed the *Westward Trader* and those who had mutinied.
-The storm tossed me like a leaf.
-Somewhere between wave and wind I thought of the eight-pointed star, turning endlessly, and of the masters whose lessons had borne me this far.
+I caught a loose plank and held as the sea tossed me like a leaf.
+Between wave and wind I thought of the eight-pointed star—of lines begun, lines ended, lines crossed by folly.

-The promise of a guild sank with the captain, but I remained afloat.
-Where the current would cast me I did not know—only that land lay somewhere ahead, and a new chapter waited on its shore.
+The promise of a guild sank with the crew, but I remained afloat.
+Land lay somewhere ahead.
+A new chapter waited on its shore.